gbouras13/plassembler/README.md

 Acknowledgements
 -------

-Infinite thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote most of the programs used in plassembler, but also gave me numerous ideas about how to approach the plasmid assembly issue.
+Infinite thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote Unicycler and some other code used in plassembler, but also gave me numerous ideas about how to approach the plasmid assembly issue.

 Version Log
 --------